 Like Delta, Qantas provide a variety of “skip to” links on the homepage.
 We are still not convinced by this approach, but with the DOT mandating seven key functions we can see why they have been implemented that way.

 The second thing we noticed about the Qantas site is the lack of visible focus.
 This gives us great cause for concern and suggests that they have not fully considered the range of people with disabilities that will likely be accessing their site.
-Given it is such a simple CSS fix and is clearly referenced in WCAG 2.0 Level AA (2.4.7 Visible Focus), this makes us wonder what other barriers have not been addressed.
+Given it is such a simple CSS fix and is clearly referenced in WCAG 2.0 Level AA (2.4.7 Visible Focus(this will open in a new window)), this makes us wonder what other barriers have not been addressed.

 Tabbing through the main menu (avoiding the “skip to” links for now), it feels like there hasn’t been a lot of attention paid here as the site forces the user to tab through all the sub menu items by default.
 There is no obvious way to move through the top level navigation.
 This is where the way the DOT have implemented the roll out could allow some cracks to come through, as there is no directive message to say that the homepage or navigation menu need to be accessible.

 If skip to link “flight bookings” and head straight to the booking widget, we can tell that accessibility has been included as the various tabs are announced correctly by the screenreader.
 The method of payment radio buttons could use a fieldset and legend to help provide greater context.
 The airport form fields generally work well; however, mouse users have access to additional functionality to search by region/continent which is not available to keyboard users.